-Student's Name Teacher/Grade Please review the Student Handbook: Rights & Responsibilities with your child.
-His/her to be it was presented in an assembly, as the Code of Student Conduct and the policies and important part of daily student life, supporting a safe and secure learning environment is so central to success in school that there will be periodic reviews of important sectors. d regulations it references are an t. t is essential that the school and home work together to assure that all students meet pehavior established in the Code of Student Conduct .
-This enables students to succeed your support is vital in this process.
-After you have review the Student Handbook and the Code of Student Conduct wit return the signed form to the school.
-For quick reference, you may access the han www.pgcps.org/student_rights_responsibilities.htm.
-As the parent/guardian of the above student, I have read and discussed the Student Ho Responsibilities, including the Code of Student Conduct . andbook: Rights and understand that the Student Rights & Responsibilities Handbook and the policies and to all students at all times on all Board of Education property, including in school build sall school vehicles; and at all school, school-related, or Board-sponsored activities, included trips and school sporting events, whether such activities are held on school property, including private business or commercial establishments. lings and on school grounds; in uding but not limited to, school understand that students who violate Board policies and regulations may be prohibit activities including prom, graduation and others. ted from participation in senior Parent/Guardian's Signature Date Student's Signature Date
+Student's Name Teacher/Grade Please review the Student Handbook: Rights &amp; Responsibilities with your child.
+His/or it was presented in an assembly, as the Code of Student Conduct and the policion important part of daily student life, supporting a safe and secure learning envisorments that there will be periodic reviews of important sections of the Code during es and regulations it references are ironment.
+It is so central to success in t is essential that the school and home work together to assure that all students pehavior established in the Code of Student Conduct .
+This enables students to sucyour support is vital in this process.
+After you have review the Student Handbook and the Code of Student Conduc return the signed form to the school.
+For quick reference, you may access the www.pgcps.org/student_rights_responsibilities.htm.
+As the parent/guardian of the above student, I have read and discussed the Stude Responsibilities, including the Code of Student Conduct . ent Handbook: Rights and understand that the Student Rights & Responsibilities Handbook and the policies of all students at all times on all Board of Education property, including in school all school vehicles; and at all school, school-related, or Board-sponsored activities field trips and school sporting events, whether such activities are held on school property, including private business or commercial establishments. buildings and on school grounds; in , including but not limited to, school understand that students who violate Board policies and regulations may be proactivities including prom, graduation and others. ohibited from participation in senior Parent/Guardian's Signature Date Student's Signature Date

-Please return this form to your child's teacher.
+$\label{prop:prop:prop:prop:prop:special} \textbf{Please return this form to your child's teacher.}$